 Over the last three months, we completed a sort of “pre-launch” phase in which we aimed to certify up to 30 facilities or advertisers as a ramp up to our program and to Google’s acceptance of addiction treatment advertisers.
 We want to give an update of where we’re at in the process, and what applicants can expect in the near future as we enter into our next phrase of the program.

 First, before the end of July, our initial batch of certified applicants will be notified by email.
-I’m pleased to note that, at this point, it appears we’ll have exceeded our goal of 30 facilities or advertisers: it looks like we’ll exceed 100 approved facilities or advertisers approved in the pre-launch phase.
+I’m pleased to note that, at this point, it appears we’ll have exceeded our goal of 30 provider applicants, and it looks like we’ll exceed 100 approved unique facilities approved in the pre-launch phase.

 I also wanted to clarify that just as Google will begin allowing advertisers in this space later this month, we’ve also viewed LegitScript’s program as officially starting and being at full speed at the same time, with the past three months having been a preliminary phase designed to be intentional and methodical about designing a certification process.
 I know that many of our applicants have been eager to get certified, especially as part of the pre-launch batch, which was always intended to be a bit more limited in scope.
 Having a pre-launch phase has afforded us the space to effectively address unanticipated issues and solicit feedback from applicants about the process.
 For example, we retooled the way in which we approach addiction treatment providers that have many closely related facilities.
 We’ve heard from applicants about what we’re doing well and what we can do better, and we’ll continue to refine and improve our processes as we move forward.
 And now, we’re looking forward to more fully launching the program.